Downster/Featurebox-frontend/README.md

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with this template, first install the npm dependencies: test

 ```bash
 npm install